rcmlee99/watson-photography-ios/README.md

-watson-photography-ios
+Getting Started
 ======================

-Hello.
-A sample iOS application for the IBM Watson Mobile Developer Challenge.
+This is a sample iOS application for the IBM Watson Mobile Developer Challenge.